YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         }
 ```

 `main : Program Never` is a [type annotation](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md).
 This annotation says "`main` has type `Program` and should `Never` expect a flags argument".
-If this doesn't make a ton of sense yet, hang tight--we'll be covering more type annotations throughout the development of our app.
+If this doesn't make a ton of sense yet, hang tight--we'll be covering more type annotations throughout our app.

 Every Elm project defines `main` as a program.
 There are a few program candidates, including `beginnerProgram`, `program`, and `programWithFlags`.
 Initially, we'll use `main = Html.program`.

-The next thing we'll do is start our app with a record that references an `init` function, an `update` function, and a `view` function.
+Next we'll start our app with a record that references an `init` function, an `update` function, and a `view` function.
 We'll create these functions shortly.

-`subscriptions` might look a little strange at first.
-[Subscriptions](http://www.elm-tutorial.org/en/03-subs-cmds/01-subs.html) listen for external input and we won't be using any in the Chuck Norris Quoter so we don't really need a named function here.
-Elm does not have a concept of `null` or `undefined` and it is expecting functions as values for all items in this particular record.
-Therefore, this is an anonymous function that simply declares there are no subscriptions.
+`subscriptions` may look strange at first.
+[Subscriptions](http://www.elm-tutorial.org/en/03-subs-cmds/01-subs.html) listen for external input and we won't be using any in the Chuck Norris Quoter so we don't need a named function here.
+Elm does not have a concept of `null` or `undefined` and it's expecting functions as values in this record.
+This is an anonymous function that declares there are no subscriptions.

-Here's a breakdown of the syntax. `\` begins an anonymous function. `_` represents an argument that is discarded, so `\_` is stating "this is an unnamed function that doesn't use arguments". `->` signifies the body of the function. `subscriptions = \_ -> ...` in JavaScript would look like this:
+Here's a breakdown of the syntax. `\` begins an anonymous function.
+A backslash is used [because it resembles a lambda (λ)](https://en.wikipedia.org/wiki/Anonymous_function). `_` represents an argument that is discarded, so `\_` is an anonymous function that doesn't have arguments. `->` signifies the body of the function. `subscriptions = \_ -> ...` in JS would look like this:

 ```js
 // JS
 subscriptions = function() { ... }
 ```

-(Keeping this in mind, what would an anonymous function _with_ an argument look like?
+(What would an anonymous function _with_ an argument look like?
 Answer: `\x -> ...`)

-Next up are the model and the `init` function:
+Next up are the model type alias and the `init` function:

 ```js
 {-